My Website: www.dawnherring.net

 But on the other hand, if someone can treat our feelings and observations with such obvious condescending disdain, don't we at least owe it to ourselves to cut that person out of our lives, when possible?
 (As I just did.)
 Even if I get to the point where other people don't hurt me, should I really hold on to people that are so flippant with how they view me?

-Cat Chat With Caren And Cody said...
+Cat and DOG Chat With Caren said...

 the tips you point out in this post are priceless.
 Thank you!
 We all have moments when we need to feel validated...and yes it HAS to come from US!